omnistrate/omnistrate-blog/posts/2025-04-02-whiteswan-security-case-study.md

 > 💸 Estimated cost to build the initial version of a robust Multi-Cloud
 > SaaS control plane: $2M–$4M and 12–18 months of engineering effort
-> (based on internal SaaS factory models and industry estimates).* 📊
+> (based on internal SaaS factory models and industry estimates).
-> Source: AWS SaaS Factory estimates & industry interviews*
+> *📊Source: AWS SaaS Factory estimates & industry interviews*

 Omnistrate is a SaaS orchestration platform purpose-built to help B2B companies: